The impact of plasma turbulence on atomic reaction rates in the detached ASDEX Upgrade divertor: Acknowledgements

 \section{Acknowledgements}

-The authors gratefully acknowledge Christoph Pitzal for fruitful discussions.
+The authors gratefully acknowledge Christoph Pitzal, Barnabás Csillag, Chris Hill and Yu-Chih Liang for fruitful discussions.
 This work has been carried out within the framework of the EUROfusion Consortium, funded by the European Union via the Euratom Research and Training Programme (Grant Agreement No 101052200 – EUROfusion).
 Views and opinions expressed are those of the author(s) only and do not necessarily reflect those of the European Union or the European Commission.
 Neither the European Union nor the European Commission can be held responsible for them.
-The simulations shown in this work were performed on the national supercomputer HPE Apollo (Hawk) at the High Performance Computing Center Stuttgart (HLRS) under the grant number GRILLIX/44281, and the EUROfusion High-Performance Computer Marconi-Fusion (A3) under the project TSVV3.
+The simulations shown in this work were performed on the national supercomputer HPE Apollo (Hawk) at the High Performance Computing Center Stuttgart (HLRS) under the grant number GRILLIX/44281, and the EUROfusion High-Performance Computers Marconi-Fusion and Pitagora under the TSVV3 project.